COPRS/infrastructure/doc/how-to/Cluster scaling.md

 > Keep in mind that the only ansible variables actually used are the ones in the `generated_inventory_vars.yaml` file and you can directly edit this file, retrieve it from a vault, upload it to a vault etc, see the [Credentials.md](./Credentials.md)

-> You must have run the `generate_inventory.yaml` playbook on your machine already.

 > Your node groups must be correctly configured, see [Cluster configuration](./Cluster%20configuration.md)

 1. Add nodes to a node group